Employees: Talk before you Walk

 In New Zealand employees can bring personal grievances against their employer if they believe their rights have been infringed.
-If the personal grievance is upheld, they are entitled to remedies such as reinstatement to their former position, reimbursement of lost wages and compensation.
+If the personal grievance is upheld, they may be entitled to remedies such as reinstatement to their former position, reimbursement of lost wages and compensation.

 The majority of personal grievances relate to employees whose employers have dismissed them or caused them a workplace disadvantage without justification.

-Resigning before raising a personal grievance makes it difficult to establish a dismissal.
+Resigning before raising a personal grievance makes it difficult to establish a dismissal personal grievance.
 You could argue that you have been constructively dismissed; that your employer has caused your work conditions to become so intolerable that you were compelled to resign.
 This is a threshold that can be difficult to meet.

 Visiting an employment lawyer during the early stages of an employment problem significantly increases your chances of arriving at a positive outcome: